 Educational Event Coordinator

-Concept Designer & Coordinator for Traditional Ecological Knowledge (TEK) outdoor education & events
+Concept & Coordinator for Outdoor Classroom, Traditional Ecological Knowledge (TEK) space, outdoor education & events

 (Scroll over photos for captions)

 Osage Nation Tribal Historic Preservation Officer

 Part I. Prehistory/ Protohistory of the Osage: "Historic Osage Occupation of Present-day Claremore and Rogers County" by Dr. Andrea Hunter, Osage Nation Historic Tribal Historic Preservation Officer and Osage tribal member: First Native American to receive a Ph.D. in Anthropology with an expertise in Archaeology.
 Served for seventeen years as a Professor of Anthropology at Northern Arizona University.
 Appointee to the Repatriation Review Committee Smithsonian Institution’s National Museum of Natural History.
 Ph.D., University of Missouri-Columbia.
 Co-author Saving Sugarloaf Mound in St. Louis.